Radonoxius/RustyCompose-App/README.md

 # RustyCompose-App
-A Jetpack Compose (android) app with Rust!
+A Jetpack Compose (android) app with Rust integration!

 ### Prerequisites
 The Android NDK, Rust 1.85 (edition 2024) or higher and Linux.